schr0841/cnn_project/README.md

 ### Use of Data Augmentation and Rescaling

 When ensembling two models, it is appropriate to apply data augmentation and rescaling in both submodels.
 It is also appropriate to apply data augmentation and rescaling early in the model pipeline.
 In particular, data augmentation should come before rescaling, right after defining the model's input layer.
-Because the ResNet50 base model component of our first_model expects inputs' pixel values to be normalized to a range between 0 and 1, we rescale the input data before passing it to the ResNet50 layers.
+Because the ResNet50 base_model component of our first_model expected inputs' pixel values to be normalized to a range between 0 and 1, we rescaled the input data before passing it to the ResNet50 layers.

 We applied augmentation and rescaling within first_model and second_model by
 a) defining data augmentation layers within a Sequential model